Coleman Accepts Defender of the Constitution Award at CPAC Renews Demand for U.N. Reform

 I was born and raised in Brooklyn, New York and never knew a Republican or Lutheran before I went to college.

 I was a campus activist in the sixties.
-I passionately fought for the ideals I learned growing up in a close-knit Jewish family from the history of
+I passionately fought for the ideals I learned growing up in a close-knit Jewish family from the history of America.

 I worked for the City of New York and started law school at night.
 But New York went bankrupt about that time, and I headed off to finish law school in, of all places, Iowa.
-Prior to that I had thought of Iowa as the only place in
+Prior to that I had thought of Iowa as the only place in America where milk was considered a spice.
+But I came to love it there and came to love the law there.

 After graduation, I headed north to the Hubert Humphrey’s Minnesota and the Attorney General’s office where I worked for many years, serving as chief prosecutor and then as the state’s Solicitor General.